How Businesses Get in Trouble With Taxes

 Some businesses try to avoid issues with payroll taxes by paying employees in cash.
 Paying in cash usually means no withholding for income taxes and FICA (Social Security and Medicare) taxes are paid.

-2. Over-reporting expenses.
+You also need to avoid over-reporting expenses.
 Some of the most common ways businesses over-report expenses are:

 - Reporting personal travel expenses as business expenses, such as taking a spouse on a business trip and claiming the spouse's expenses as business expenses, or claiming personal miles as business miles.